 The vegetation is very rare, only some trees and little grass that’s all.
 However, sometimes children playing around and obvious people living here.
 Donkeys, sheep and goats are the animals appearing from time to time beside the road.

 Along the banks of the Nile River, a green belt spread out.
 It’s the habitat for humans and varieties of flora and fauna.
 For instance, palm trees, banana trees, watermelon and some more agriculture.
-Five of Nile’s cataracts locate in the Nubian Desert.
-Only the first cataract locates in Egypt.
+Five of the six Nile cataracts are in Sudan.
+Only the first cataract is in Egypt.

-Compare to the desert in Saudi Arabia, in Sudan are fewer sand dunes but more rocks and hills.
+Compare to the desert in Saudi Arabia, Sudan is fewer sand dunes but more rocks and hills.
 While the sand in the Saudi Arabian Desert has a yellow colour, the sand in the Nubian Desert is red.
-The landscape looks like a picture from planet Mars.
+The landscape looks like a picture from the planet Mars.